roberta-davidson/mag-for-phoenix/README.md

 Various issues I encountered while running this pipeline on Phoenix.
 I've done my best to describe the solutions below, if you find a better one please let me know!

-### "mag stickied on revision X.XX"
+### ERROR: "...mag stickied on revision X.XX..."

 I don't know why this happens but sometimes it can't find the versioin of the pipeline you are asking for even f iit exists and you've used it previously.
 (I had this issue with nf-core/eager once too).

 My solution was to clone my own copy of the mag repository locally and use that:

 1. Go to the [mag GitHub](https://github.com/nf-core/mag) to get the up to date repo link (click the green "Code" button and copy the link)